voxpupuli/puppet-systemd/REFERENCE.md

 * `systemd::networkd`: This class provides an abstract way to trigger systemd-networkd
 * `systemd::oomd`: This class manages and configures oomd.
 * `systemd::resolved`: This class provides an abstract way to trigger resolved.
-* `systemd::system`: This class provides a solution to enable accounting
+* `systemd::service_manager`: This class provides a solution to manage system and/or user service manager settings
 * `systemd::timedatectl`: This class provides an abstract way to set elements with timedatectl
 * `systemd::timesyncd`: This class provides an abstract way to trigger systemd-timesyncd
 * `systemd::udevd`: This class manages systemd's udev config